-- 5.9.5 The school recognises that safeguarding incidents can be associated with factors outside the school and may take place outside of school.
-We will always consider contextual safeguarding factors when responding to safeguarding incidents. - 5.9.6 Any incidents of 'sexting' involving the following will result in a MASH and/or Police referral; - Adult involvement; - Coercion or blackmail; - Children under the age of 13; - Extreme, or violent content; - Immediate risk of harm. - 5.9.7 Staff will not view images or videos on pupil devices.
-Confiscated devices will be stored securely and passed to the relevant agencies. - 5.9.8 We will work with parents as necessary if their child is involved in 'sexting'. - 5.9.9 We operate a culture of safeguarding and young people should feel confident to disclose if they have sent an inappropriate image of themselves.
-Children will always be supported to retrieve and delete the images. - 5.10 Serious Violence - 5.10.1 All staff will be made aware of indicators, which may signal that children are at risk of, or are involved with serious violent crime. - 5.10.2 All staff will be made aware of the risks associated with serious violence, criminal networks and gangs and understand the measures in place to prevent these. - 5.10 Searching, Screening and Confiscation - 5.10.1 Where necessary, searching, screening and confiscation will be used to safeguard a child/children in Stanton Bridge Primary School. - 5.10.2 Stanton Bridge Primary School adheres to 'Searching, Screening and Confiscation: Advice for Schools (January 2018).
+- 5.9.3 Any incidents or suspected incidents of 'sexting' should be reported to the DSL without delay. - 5.9.4 Once reported to the DSL, the DSL will decide on the appropriate course of action.
+This could include; - Confiscation of mobile phones in line with guidance 'Searching, Screening and Confiscation, (January 2018); - Referrals to the police and/or MASH; - Sanctions in accordance with behaviour policy; - Support for young people involved to prevent reoccurrence; - 5.9.5 Any incidents of 'sexting' involving the following will result in a MASH and/or Police referral; - Adult involvement; - Coercion or blackmail; - Children under the age of 13; - Extreme, or violent content;

+- Immediate risk of harm. - 5.9.6 Staff will not view images or videos on pupil devices.
+Confiscated devices will be stored securely and passed to the relevant agencies. - 5.9.7 We will work with parents as necessary if their child is involved in 'sexting'. - 5.9.8 We operate a culture of safeguarding and young people should feel confident to disclose if they have sent an inappropriate image of themselves.
+Children will always be supported to retrieve and delete the images. - 5.9 Serious Violence - 5.9.1 All staff will be made aware of indicators, which may signal that children are at risk of, or are involved with serious violent crime. - 5.9.2 All staff will be made aware of the risks associated with serious violence, criminal networks and gangs and understand the measures in place to prevent these. - 5.9.3 All staff will have an awareness of Child Criminal Exploitation and behaviours linked to Child Criminal Exploitation.
+Further information about Child Criminal Exploitation can be found in paragraph 28 of Keeping Children Safe in Education (2020). - 5.10 Searching, Screening and Confiscation - 5.10.1 Where necessary, Searching, Screening and Confiscation will be used to safeguard a child/children in Stanton Bridge Primary School. - 5.10.2 Stanton Bridge Primary School adheres to 'Searching, Screening and Confiscation: Advice for Schools (January 2018). - 5.10.3 Please see Searching, Screening and Confiscation policy in our Behaviour policy for further information.). - 5.11 Extra-Familial Harm - 5.II.I Stanton Bridge Primary School recognises that safeguarding incidents can be associated with factors outside the school and may take place outside of school.
+We also recognise that safeguarding incidents or behaviours can occur between children outside of school.
+We will always consider contextual safeguarding factors when responding to safeguarding incidents. - 5.11.2 All staff will be made aware that safeguarding incidents and/or behaviours can be associated with factors outside the Stanton Bridge Primary School and/or can occur between children outside these environments.